MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-apache-kafka-connect-vpn-gateway.md

 ---
-title: Connect to Kafka on HDInsight using a VPN gateway - Azure | Microsoft Docs
+title: Connect to Kafka on HDInsight using virtual networks - Azure | Microsoft Docs
-description: Learn how to connect client systems directly to Apache Kafka on HDInsight by using a VPN.
-This connects the client systems directly to the Azure Virtual Network that the HDInsight cluster uses, which allows the client to directly communicate with Kafka and other services on HDInsight.
+description: Learn how to remotely connect to Kafka on HDInsight using the kafka-python client.
+The configuration in this document uses HDInsight inside an Azure Virtual Network.
+The remote client connects to the virtual network through a point-to-site VPN gateway.
 services: hdinsight
 documentationCenter: ''
 author: Blackmist